Fintech Industry Overview

 6. Implement Chatbots

-ChatBot API automates customer assistance by utilising Natural Language Processing and machine learning.
+ChatBot API automates customer assistance by utilizing Natural Language Processing and machine learning.
 Because it is powered by machine learning, you can use open-source libraries like Python Scikit to build it to handle more sophisticated jobs like tenant pre-approval processing.

 7. Bonus Plugins